-Sometimes, after the ability's designator, there is an icon of a bowing samurai, or of a gold coin with a number in it.
+Costs: Sometimes, after the ability's designator, there is an icon of a bowing samurai, or of a gold coin with a number in it.

-Open: √: Gain 1 Honor.
+Open: [bow icon]: Gain 1 Honor.

-Battle: 2: Give your target Personality +4F.
+Battle: [Gold icon with 3]: Give your target Personality +4F.

-These are costs, which may be found on traits as well as abilities.
-The Gold icon means that a Gold cost must be paid in order to take the action (or activate the trait's effects).
-If there is a star in the icon, it means that the player can choose to pay any amount of Gold, and the effect scales to the amount paid.
+These are costs, which may be found on traits as well as actions.
+The Gold icon means that a Gold cost must be paid (see Paying Gold costs, p.) in order to take the action (or activate the trait's effects).
+If there is a star (\) in the icon, it means that the player can choose to pay any amount of Gold, and the effect scales to the amount paid.